dklopstein/dev-journal/admin/meetings/053124-meeting.md

 Problems with unit tests interacting with the dom.
 Reached out to TA waiting on response.

 ### To Do
 Put all of the updates pushed into main.
 Finish writing tests.
-Local storage.
+Local storage.\
+Homepage & Calendar teams work on finishing frontend, very slight changes.
+Also writing puppeteer and unit tests.\
+JS team continue adding storage functionality.